 - On hosts that are not sharing resources with other systems (e.g., workstations), consider disabling administrative shares or enabling the local firewall to block access to the ports used for SMB.

 Want to fight back against hackers?

 Thousands of MSPs and IT practitioners rely on Huntress to find and stop the advanced attacks that evade their preventive security measures.
-You can get complete access to the Huntress Security Platform with a 21-day trial.
+You can get complete access to the Huntress Managed Security Platform with our free trial.
 Simply deploy our agent in minutes to an unlimited number of endpoints, set up a reporting integration into your ticketing system, and we’ll deliver step-by-step remediation procedures for each compromised host we discover.